 When you publish your first post on a blog with no existing readership, no social media following, and no external ties, links, or support, you’re essentially publishing content in a vacuum.

-The vast majority of online users don’t go out of their way to track down content strategy; instead, they rely on connections that are already established, such as news sources, friends, and social media sites.
+The vast majority of online users don’t go out of their way to track down content strategy (let alone a content strategy consultant); instead, they rely on connections that are already established, such as news sources, friends, and social media sites.

 Your content should represent your “best guess” at your consumer’s behavior.

 Without any meaningful connections, there’s no way for users to discover your content, and even if that content is a masterpiece, it’s not going to bear any significant effects for your brand.
 You can think of this as a variation of the “if a tree falls in the forest and there’s nobody around to hear it, does it make a sound?” argument, and that analogy has been made in the past.

 But personally, I think the more accurate analogy is the tagline to the movie Alien: “in space, no one can hear you scream.”

 In effect, you can scream as loud as you want—creating content you want—but it’s not going to matter unless you can get that successful, kickass content strategy in front of the right people.

 Onsite Content Strategy

 Your content strategy should begin with the content that’s on your own website, where your focus should be on optimizing the user experience.
 User experience involves not just how cool, neat, simple, or beautiful your website looks.
 It describes how easily the user can find whatever they’re looking for on your website.
 This means you’ve got to put the “content” first: It should be prominent and accessible, while delivering the information that the user wants.

 What might your typical user intend to do on your website?
 Would he or she click ads?
 If you think that, you’re doing it wrong.